-My wedding was full of DIY elements: our save-the-dates, invitations, programs, custom labels on wine bottle centerpieces, chair bows, guest book, floral arrangements, photobooth.
+My wedding was full of DIY elements, including our save-the-dates, invitations, programs, custom labels on wine bottle centerpieces, chair bows, guest book, floral arrangements, photobooth.
 I am a do-it-yourself kind of gal.

 Today I am sharing with you the best strategies for building your own learning program.
-Do you want to apply for a job with new qualifications?
-Planning to start your own business?
-Want to learn a new language or sport?
-No matter what your reason is, you need a plan.
+Do you want to apply for a new job with qualifications you don’t yet have?
+Are you planning to start your own business soon but don’t have all of the necessary knowledge?
+Do you want to learn a new language or sport?

 Here are the five steps I have found to be most effective in DIY learning:

 - Gather resources.